-OUTCOMES and INDICATORS
+OUTCOMES AND INDICATORS

 The conceptual framework elements of mission, vision, philosophy and knowledge base provide a framework for assuring conceptual coherence among curriculum, instruction, field experiences, clinical practice, and assessment across a candidate's program.
 The seven learning outcomes listed below have these elements as their basis.
 The holistic nature of our themes means that each learning outcome may reflect more than one theme.
 However, each learning outcome is primarily founded in a particular theme.
-The outcomes, I. Knowledge of Content, I.I Pedagogical Content Knowledge, and III.
-Application of Theory and Professional knowledge to Practice are founded in the Exemplary Practices theme.
+The outcomes, I. Knowledge of Content, II.
+Pedagogical Content Knowledge, and III.
+Application of Theory and Professional Knowledge to Practice are founded in the Exemplary Practices theme.
 The outcomes, IV.
-Understanding of Students and V. Assessment of Student learning are founded in the theme Focus on Students.
+Understanding of Students and V. Assessment of Student Learning are founded in the theme Focus on Students.
 The outcomes, VI.
-Professional and Personal dispositions and VII.
+Professional and Personal Dispositions and VII.
 Learning Communities of Inquiry and Action arise from the theme Learning Communities of Inquiry and Action.

 The Initial Certification refers to candidates receiving their first certification to teach.
 Initial Certification Indicators describe skills that may be demonstrated by these candidates in each of the seven outcomes.
 Individual programs for initial certification may not require all listed indicators and may identify additional indicators specific to their disciplines.
 The Advanced Professional refers to candidates continuing their education beyond their initial preparation.
-The Advanced Professional Indicators identify skills that may be demonstrated by these advanced Professionals in each of the seven outcomes.
+The Advanced Professional Indicators identify skills that may be demonstrated by these advanced professionals in each of the seven outcomes.
+Individual programs for advanced professionals may not require all listed indicators and may identify additionals in each of the seven outcomes.
 Individual programs for advanced professionals may not require all listed indicators and may identify additional indicators specific to their disciplines as covered under these outcomes.